-Many survey metadata variables are also included in the Monthly Events Panel Dataset.
-Most metadata variables represent when and how the survey was administered.
+Most default survey variables represent when and how the survey was administered.
 Examples are times/dates when respondents began and completed the survey, whether the survey was administered in English or Spanish, sample weights, and whether a tablet was ever provided to the respondent.